Offside 'didn't exist' - Wolves fury after cup draw

 "We sat in the studio trying to figure out, so are the crowd and the bench," said former Liverpool striker Emile Heskey on ITV.

-Former England striker Eni Aluko added: "State of the art stadiums - just show it in on the screen.
+Former England striker Eni Aluko added: "State-of-the-art stadiums - just show it in on the screen.
 The clarity needs to be there.

 "It is offside, Nunes was in an offside position, but that wasn't initially clear.
 Now we have the decision but it has to be clearer."